 CDM-C & CDM-A

 The Berkeley Homes 250 City Road site is located along the southern side of City Road, equidistant between Old Street roundabout and Angel, in the Borough of Islington.
-It is bounded by roads on three sides, the Northern Line (LUL) lying beneath City Road along the northern site boundary whilst beyond the road lies a canal basin, part of the Regents canal waterway system.
+It is bounded by roads on three sides, the Northern Line (LUL) lying beneath City Road along the northern site boundary whilst beyond the road lies a canal basin, part of the Regent’s Canal waterway system.
 The site comprised a relatively modern trading estate that includes an operational data centre.
 The scheme for the site can be categorised by two distinct building types, firstly the lower rise perimeter buildings (9 blocks) that surround the site and secondly the two towers.
-These building blocks provide 995 residential units, ca 7500 sqm of comercial space, 3600 sqm of retail space, a 900 sqm hotel together with parking and cycle spaces.
-The two towers are to be 28 and 36 storeys above podium level.
-The lower rise are 7 storey and the hotel is 1 storey.
-There is a one level basement.
+These building blocks provide 995 residential units, ca 7500 sqm of commercial space, 3600 sqm of retail space, a 900 sqm hotel together with parking and cycle spaces.
+The two towers were to be 28 and 36 storeys above podium level.
+The lower rise were 7 storey, the hotel 1 storey and there is a one-level basement.

 The provision of CDM – C and CDM-A services from RIBA Stage D onwards for the City Forum.
 Some of the key design issues with respect to the CDM Regulations (2007superceded by 2015) with respect to design were:

 - Uncertain location of a Northern Line construction shaft.